 Since inception, the Company has focused on product research, development and more recently on commercialization activities.
-The Company has a history of net losses and negative cash flows from operations, which are expected to improve in calendar year 2022 based on Management's internal forecast.
+The Company has a history of net losses and negative cash flows from operations.

 The Company's ability to continue as a going concern and execute on its research, development and commercialization activities is dependent upon the Company's ability to successfully generate product or service revenues, or to finance its cash requirements through further equity and/or debt financings.